Video of border agents' arrest of mom in National City sparks outrage

 Supporters of Luna said agents were aggressive as they arrested her, taking her to a Border Patrol vehicle as her three children watched and cried out for her.
 A witness said agents were dressed in civilian clothing and not displaying badges as they were "literally dragging the mom away."

-In response to the video, CBP officials said Luna was detained due to accusations that she runs a criminal smuggling organization in the East county.
+In response to the video, CBP officials said Luna was detained due to accusations that she runs a criminal smuggling organization.

 Officials also said Luna is in the U.S. illegally and is expected to be deported.